minetest/minetest/doc/lua_api.md

 ### `scroll_container[<X>,<Y>;<W>,<H>;<scrollbar name>;<orientation>;<scroll factor>]`

 * Start of a scroll_container block.
-All contained elements will ...
+All contained elements will:
-  * take the scroll_container coordinate as position origin,
+  * Take the scroll_container coordinate as position origin,
-  * be additionally moved by the current value of the scrollbar with the name `scrollbar name` times `scroll factor` along the orientation `orientation` and
+  * Be additionally moved by the current value of the scrollbar with the name `scrollbar name` times `scroll factor` along the orientation `orientation` and
-  * be clipped to the rectangle defined by `X`, `Y`, `W` and `H`.
+  * Be clipped to the rectangle defined by `X`, `Y`, `W` and `H`.
 * `orientation`: possible values are `vertical` and `horizontal`.
 * `scroll factor`: optional, defaults to `0.1`.
 * Nesting is possible.
-* Some elements might work a little different if they are in a scroll_container.
+* Some elements might work a little different if they are in a `scroll_container`.
-* Note: If you want the scroll_container to actually work, you also need to add a scrollbar element with the specified name.
-Furthermore, it is highly recommended to use a scrollbaroptions element on this scrollbar.
+* Note: If you want the `scroll_container` to actually work, you also need to add a scrollbar element with the specified name.
+Furthermore, it is highly recommended to use a `scrollbaroptions` element on this scrollbar.

 ### `scroll_container_end[]`

-* End of a scroll_container, following elements are no longer bound to this container.
+* End of a `scroll_container`, following elements are no longer bound to this container.

 ### `list[<inventory location>;<list name>;<X>,<Y>;<W>,<H>;<starting item index>]`